 But for the next part, you will be optimizing your computer to its full potential.

 It goes without saying that to be careful, you will want to close every other program that you don’t need when you are taking the test.
-If possible, open only your browser, and open only one tab for the PSG.
+If possible, open only your browser and only one tab for the PSG.
 You should also check for any background apps still running and shut them down for the time being.
-This will limit CPU usage and save any bit of power that you need.
+This will lower CPU usage and save any bit of power that you need.

-Delete all malware and unnecessary software on your computer.
-Most modern computers are good enough at blocking malware already, but double-checking can never go wrong.
-The reason for this is to limit any background activity and optimize your CPU and RAM usage.
+Delete all malware and unnecessary software from your computer.
+Most modern computers are good enough at blocking malware, but double-checking can never go wrong.
+This limits any background activity and optimizes CPU and RAM usage.

 Bonus tip: Plug your Windows laptop in while taking the test.
 Not only does this act as a safety measure, preventing your laptop from running out of battery and shutting down mid-test, but it also gives the laptop extra power to run its CPU at its best.